 All events are free to participants.
 Although sessions are designated as being targeted toward either parents or educators, all are welcome at both sessions.
 EILA credit is typically available for those needing it.

-Resources on the Social and Emotional Needs of Gifted and Talented Youth
+Online Resources for the Social and Emotional Needs of Gifted and Talented Youth

 Nurturing Social and Emotional Development of Gifted Children, a position statement published by The National Association for Gifted Children